olebole/irafdoc/doc/longslit.scopy.rst

   parameter may be set.
 The syntax is the input image name followed by the aperture number in [].
 An arrow then points to the output image name with the final aperture number also in [], except for
-  <tt>"onedspec"</tt> format where the image name extension gives the aperture
+  <span style="font-family: monospace;">"onedspec"</span> format where the image name extension gives the aperture
   number.
 It is important to remember that it is the aperture numbers which are shown and not the image lines; there is not necessarily any relation between image lines and aperture numbers though often they